slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”

 Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.

-“People may or may not say what they mean,” he explained, “but they always say something designed to get what they want.” -- David Mamet

-The most dangerous negotiation is the one you don’t know you’re in.
 -->

-> *'On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.'*

-> *'mirroring and reword. repeating the last one to three words of the other person. it opens up people's brain.
-Its' very effective.'*test the firmness of what they want. the others had to think about it. people didn't even realize it.'*

-Negotiation establishes the price (exchange rate between money and value).
-That said, a bad/good negotiation means that you are adding more/less value to the world than receiving money for it

-> *'Pay too much for everything.
-The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

-HOWEVER... always strive to achieve a win-win situation.
-The deal will fall if both sides don't take what they need from it.

-> *'Peace cannot be kept by force.
-It can only be achieved by understanding.'*

-> *'You can’t make a good deal with a bad person.'*

 ---